aaronfbianchi/LSaO-visualizer/README.md

     # For installing your library
     pip install [LIBRARY_NAME]

-For building from Linux:
+If building from Linux

     python setup.py build

-For building from Windows
+If building from Windows

     pyinstaller --onefile --console LSaO_Visualizer_v055.py

-For building from macOS, FreeBSD, OpenBSD, etc:
+If building from macOS, FreeBSD, OpenBSD, etc:

     I'm pretty sure you can build this from other OS's pretty easily given this is a python program, but I haven't cared about how to do so since I don't have other OS's apart from Linux or Windows installed anyway.
 Nothing that a Google search couldn't solve.
 Yes, you can do it!